Travelling on an InterCity Express train

-The InterCity Express (ICE) is a top-of-the range family of high-speed trains run principally by Deutsche Bahn (although virtually identical trains are found in Russia).
+The InterCity Express (ICE) is a top-of-the range family of high-speed trains run principally by Germany’s national train provider Deutsche Bahn.
 Sleek, swift and very comfortable, the ICE is a reliable choice for business and leisure travel.
-Most of these trains spend much of their time on regular routes rather than merely sticking to new high-speed lines.

-ICE trains run on principal business rail routes within Germany with hubs in Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Hannover, Munich and Stuttgart.
-A limited number of ICE trains are used on busy cross-border routes to Amsterdam, Brussels, Copenhagen, Interlaken, Paris, Vienna and Zurich.
+The ultra-modern ICE trains are among the most technologically advanced and comfortable trains in Europe.
+ICE trains run on main business rail routes within Germany with hubs in Berlin, Cologne, Düsseldorf, Frankfurt, Hamburg, Hanover, Munich and Stuttgart.
+A limited number of ICE trains are used on busy cross-border routes to Amsterdam, Brussels, Interlaken, Paris, Vienna and Zurich.

 Standard Class seating on ICE trains is consistently a notch above European norms for this class of travel.
 The majority of carriages have an open-plan layout, but on some ICE variants you will find a small number of compartments, some of which may be reserved for travellers with small children.
 One carriage is designated as a quiet zone.